-We estimated the ADME (Absorption, Distribution, Metabolism, Excretion) properties of pseudoeriocitrin and eriocitrin using the SwissADME web server (Daina et al., 2017) by comparing their ability to cross the blood brain barrier, gastrointestinal absorption and oral bioavailability.
+SwissADME web server (Daina et al., 2017) was used to estimate the ADME (Absorption, Distribution, Metabolism, Excretion) properties of pseudoeriocitrin and eriocitrin.
+Their penetration in the blood-brain barrier, gastrointestinal absorption, and oral bioavailability were searched via chemical computation.

-The SwissADME web tool provides free access to a collection of rapid and also robust prediction models for physicochemical properties, pharmacokinetics, drug similarity, and medicinal chemistry relevance, including in-house authoritative methods such as BOILED-Egg, iLOGP, and Bioavailability Radar.
-Bioavailability radar is displayed for rapid assessment of drug similarity.
+Accessing the SwissADME website grants users free and reliable prediction models for various properties including physicochemical characteristics, pharmacokinetics, drug similarity, and medicinal chemistry relevance.
+These models incorporate credible methods such as BOILED-Egg, iLOGP, and Bioavailability Radar.
 Lipophilicity, molecular size, polarity, solubility, flexibility, and saturation properties are considered to generate this radar plot (Daina et al., 2017).
 The six properties in the bioavailability radar are the most basic criteria selected to show whether the physicochemical and pharmacokinetic values expected from a bioavailable compound are within reasonable limits.

-According to bioavailability radar, a bioavailable compound should have a molecular weight (MW) between 150-200 g/mol, TPSA between 20-130 Å, lipophilicity (XLOGP3) between -0.7 and +5.0, carbon fraction in sp3 hybridization, a saturation marker, should not be less than 0.
+According to bioavailability radar, a bioavailable compound should have a molecular weight (MW) between 150-200 g/mol, TPSA between 20-130 Å2, lipophilicity (XLOGP3) between -0.7 and +5.0, carbon fraction in sp3 hybridization, a saturation marker, should not be less than 0.
 25 and solubility (log S) not more than 6 (Daina et al., 2017), water solubility score between 1-3 (1, highest solubility, 5, lowest solubility), number of rotatable bonds between 0-9 (Ritchie et al., 2011).